Jim Gibbons (American football): Professional career

-Gibbons and Karras were two of seven Hawkeyes selected by NFL teams in the 1958 draft; Karras was the 10th player chosen as the Lions' #1 pick.
-Gibbons was drafted in the sixth round by the Cleveland Browns.
+Gibbons and Karras were two of seven Hawkeyes selected by NFL teams in the 1958 NFL draft; Karras was the 10th player chosen as the Lions' #1 pick.
+Gibbons was selected in the sixth round by the Cleveland Browns.
 The 6'3", 220-pound tight end spent all of training camp with Cleveland and had impressed the coaching staff.
 However, three days prior to the first regular season game, the Browns acquired punter Dick Deschaine from the Green Bay Packers.
 To make room on the roster, Gibbons was traded to the Lions in exchange for a fifth round draft pick in 1960.
 Cleveland used that pick to acquire guard John Wooten, a two-time All-Pro who started for the Browns through the 1967 season.

 Gibbons blossomed as a key part of the Lions' offense for the next seven seasons, playing with the club 11 years overall.
 He earned Pro Bowl honors three-times during his career, after the 1960, 1961 and 1964 seasons.
 He had a career year in 1964, earning Lion MVP honors, catching 45 passes for 605 yards and 8 touchdowns.
 Also in 1964, Gibbons set the Lions record for receiving yards in a game by a tight end, with 161 yards on December 13 against the San Francisco 49ers.
 The record stood until 2022, when it was broken by T. J. Hockenson's 179 yards against the Seattle Seahawks.

 As of 2018, Gibbons ranks tenth on the Lions' all-time reception list with 287 receptions, 3,561 yards and 20 touchdowns.
 Selected to three Pro Bowls, one career highlight came in a 1960 game versus the Baltimore Colts in Baltimore.
-Gibbons scored the game winning touchdown on a 65-yard pass from quarterback Earl Morrall as time expired, giving the Lions a 20-15 victory.
+Gibbons scored the game winning touchdown on a 65-yard pass from quarterback Earl Morrall as time expired, giving the Lions a 20–15 victory.
 It was the game's third lead change in the last 15 seconds of play.

-Gibbons died on August 20, 2016 at the age of 79 of natural causes.
+Gibbons died on August 20, 2016, at the age of 79 of natural causes.
 Gibbons' brain was donated to Boston University for research on chronic traumatic encephalopathy (CTE), a neurological disorder observed in professional athletes with repeat brain trauma.